-When many people consider BOTOX®, they often think of famous movie stars using it to seemingly defy the laws of nature by preventing the appearance of wrinkles on their face, thereby slowing down the aging process by several years.
+When many people consider BOTOX®, they often think of famous movie stars using it to seemingly defy the laws of nature by preventing the appearance of wrinkles on their faces, thereby slowing down the aging process by several years.
 While it is true that BOTOX® can be used for this purpose, that is far from the only thing it can be useful for.
-It does have uses in medicine that venture outside of the cosmetic realm, such as using BOTOX® to treat Temporomandibular Joint Dysfunction (TMD.
+It has uses in medicine that venture outside the cosmetic realm, such as using BOTOX® to treat Temporomandibular Joint Dysfunction (TMD.
 Also commonly referred to as TMJ), or severe grinding or clenching, also called bruxism.

 How Does BOTOX® Help Treat TMJ?

 BOTOX®, which is an injection of the botulinum toxin, is a treatment that temporarily makes the muscles in the area in which it is injected unable to move.
 This is useful in treating several medical conditions, but especially TMD, because when a patient is suffering from this condition, the muscle often moves unconsciously and in an uncomfortable manner.
 As a result, BOTOX® for TMD helps to provide some relief from this often debilitating condition.

 The procedure is simple and painless, consisting of a couple of injections in the afflicted area.
 Afterward, the patient will immediately be able to return to their daily life, as there is no real recovery time required for this procedure.
 It is not invasive in any way and most certainly does not qualify as surgery.